matweldon/markdown-cv/index.md

 ### Cooking

-I taught myself to cook as a child, then I worked as a chef while studying for my A-levels, including at an AA Rosette restaurant.
+I taught myself to cook as a child, and then worked as a chef while at sixth form, including at a former Michelin star restaurant.
 Cooking for friends and family is now one of my dearest pastimes.

 ### Cycling